The Future of Online Luxury Retail

 With “The Store of the Future”, Farfetch showcased in-store technology that enables luxury shoppers to use their smartphone to log in when they enter a store in order to receive personalised recommendations from the retail staff.
 The staff themselves would be able to access their affluent customers’ profile, including purchase history and product wish lists.

 In this last report of our series on the future of online luxury retail, we explore how the digital transformation in retail technology is redefining affluent consumers shopping experiences.
-We’ll look, in particular, at the opportunities that artificial intelligence (AI), voice-controlled commerce, and augmented reality (AR) can bring to the avant-garde luxury brands who are ready to embrace them.
+We’ll look, in particular, at the opportunities that artificial intelligence (AI), voice-controlled commerce, and augmented reality (AR) can bring to the avant-garde luxury brands that are ready to embrace them.

 How technology is accelerating the digital transformation of luxury